 Will I get Lyme Disease if I get a tick bite?

 If you remove a tick quickly (within 24 hours), you can greatly reduce your chances of getting Lyme disease.
-A black-legged tick has to be attached for a long time before the bacteria make their way into the body — somewhere in the window of 36 to 48 hours.

 How do I remove a tick?